 Burial grounds (cemeteries) are the responsibility of the local authorities.
 Many of them are operated by local authorities who appoint a registrar or caretaker for each of their burial grounds to manage the sale of plots in that site, and in some cases to maintain the burial ground.
 Parishes operate some burial grounds while local groups also operate burial grounds.
 If you want to purchase a burial plot, you can contact your local authority to get contact details.
 However, many funeral directors offer to handle the purchase of burial plots as part of their package of funeral services.

 It is important to point out that many burial grounds or graveyards are already full, and there may be restrictions on the pre-purchase or buying in advance of burial plots, such as limiting advance buying to those over 65 years of age.

 All burials must be registered with the local authority and the location of the grave noted.
 This is done by the people who manage the graveyard.

 The main rules for burial grounds are set out in the Rules & Regulations for the Regulation of Burial Grounds 1888 and the relevant amending regulations.
 Each local authority makes bye-laws in relation to the regulation of burial grounds in their area.
 They cover various matters including the allocation, size and purchase of burial plots, the recording of burials, the maintenance of a register of burials, and the requirements regarding headstones and monuments, as well the depth of burials and first interments.

-In June 2013, the Burial Ground (Amendment) Regulations 2013 amended the 1888 Regulations to allow for uncoffined burials in an area of a burial ground designated exclusively for that purpose.
+The Burial Ground (Amendment) Regulations 2013 amended the 1888 Regulations to allow for uncoffined burials in an area of a burial ground designated exclusively for that purpose.